6 min read

 • Hidden aspects of our alter ego secretly influence our attitude, lifestyle, and decision-making process.
 Something which could be positive or negative, depending.

-• The subconscious desire to become like our idealized alter ego can make us depressed and hamper our life to a great extent.
+• The subconscious desire to become like our idealized alter ego can make us depressed and hamper our lives to a great extent.
 Or, it can motivate us to do everything humanly possible to become this very ideal.

 • An unacknowledged, uncontrolled, and resultantly strong alter ego can overpower our usual personality, creating personality disorders and other kinds of psychological issues.
 But again, a strong alter ego can also be quite beneficial.